-The SARP aims to improve the quality of human capital and provide incentives for employees to settle in Ireland since income tax rates have been recognised as a stumbling block for senior members of multinational corporations in moving to Ireland.
-The SARP offers a significant tax reduction and could lead to a greater number of employee transfers to conduct new ventures and operations in Ireland.
+The SARP aims to provide incentives for employees to settle in Ireland, since income tax rates have been recognised as an obstacle for senior members of multinational corporations moving to Ireland.
+The SARP offers a significant tax reduction potentially leading to a greater number of employee transfers to conduct new ventures and operations in Ireland.